psolimine/psolimine/content/publications/pqrem/index.md

 ---
-title: 'Reputation and market structure in experimental platforms'
+title: 'The robustness of lemons in experimental markets'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Blake Dunkle
+  - R. Mark Isaac
   - admin
-  - R. Mark Isaac

 # Author notes (optional)
 author_notes: ''